beunwa/unopim-shopify-connector/README.md

-# UnoPim Shopify Connector
+# UnoPim PrestaShop 8 Connector

-Effortlessly integrate your Shopify store with UnoPim for seamless product data management and synchronization.
-You can currently export catalogs, including categories and both simple and variant products, from UnoPim to Shopify.
+Effortlessly integrate your PrestaShop 8 store with UnoPim for seamless product data management and synchronization.
+You can export catalogs, including categories and both simple and variant products, from UnoPim to PrestaShop.

-## Requiremenets:
+## Requirements
-* **Unopim**: v0.2
+* **UnoPim**: v0.2 or later
+* **PrestaShop**: v8.x

 ## ✨ Features

 - **Sync Multiple Stores**
-  This feature exports products from UnoPim to Shopify and allows syncing multiple Shopify stores.
+  This feature exports products from UnoPim to PrestaShop and allows syncing multiple PrestaShop stores.

   ![Sync Multiple Stores Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Sync%20Multiple%20Stores.png)

 - **Export Attribute Mapping**
-  With this module, you can map attributes to export the attribute from UnoPim to Shopify.
+  With this module, you can map attributes to export the attribute from UnoPim to PrestaShop.

   ![Export Attribute Mapping Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Export%20Attribute%20Mapping.png)

 - **Locale Mapping**
-  This feature allows you to map all UnoPim published locale to corresponding Shopify locale.
+  This feature allows you to map all UnoPim published locale to the corresponding PrestaShop locale.

   ![Locale Mapping Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Locale%20Mapping.png)

 - **Metafields Mapping**
-  You can map Meta fields like strings, integers, and JSON strings to easily export product details from UnoPim to Shopify.
+  You can map Meta fields like strings, integers, and JSON strings to easily export product details from UnoPim to PrestaShop.

   ![Metafields Mapping Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Metafields%20Mapping.png)

 - **Tags, MetaFields, and Other Settings**
-  This module provides additional settings for exporting products data from UnoPim to Shopify.
+  This module provides additional settings for exporting product data from UnoPim to PrestaShop.

   ![Tags, MetaFields, and Other Settings Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Tags%2C%20MetaFields%2C%20and%20Other%20Settings.png)

 - **Filter Data From Export**
   Channel, Currency, and Product (SKU) are among the data that may be filtered with this module.

   ![Filter Data From Export Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Filter%20Data%20From%20Export.png)

 - **Export Product**
-  This module allows you to export products from UnoPim to Shopify along with associated data, such as an attribute, image, and all.
+  This module allows you to export products from UnoPim to PrestaShop along with associated data, such as attributes, images, and more.

   ![Export Product Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Export%20Product.png)

 - **Export Category**
-  This module allows you to export the category to Shopify from Unopim.
+  This module allows you to export categories from UnoPim to PrestaShop.

   ![Export Category Interface](https://raw.githubusercontent.com/unopim/temp-media/refs/heads/main/Shopify-Connector/Export%20Category.png)